tencent cloud

 $conf = new RdKafka\\Conf();

-// To set the entry service, please get the corresponding service address in the console
+// Set the entry service.
+Obtain the corresponding service address in the console.

 $conf->set('bootstrap.servers', $setting['bootstrap_servers']);

-// There are three ack mechanisms for a Kafka producer as described below:
+// 3 acknowledgment mechanisms are available for the Kafka producer, as described below:

 $conf->set('acks', '1');